MDShakibul/Home-Tutor/README.md

-# Getting Started with Create React App
+# Home Tutor

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project live link [https://home-tutor-f9e23.web.app/](https://home-tutor-f9e23.web.app/).

 ## Available Scripts

 In the project directory, you can run:

+## Features and Functionality
+- Join with email password or google.
+- Find home tutor.
+- Can see details.
+- Face any problem then can contact with this home tutor.
+- User friendly.

+### Frameworks, Libraries
+use React library and CSS frameworks Bootstrap.

 ### `npm start`